'A truth in art is that whose contradictory is also true.’ (Oscar Wilde)

 https://www.l1.nl/l1radio/cultuurcafe

-I am more than happy to make time to talk about my forthcoming novel Fake Fish, creative writing, literature and/or poetry.
+I am more than happy to make time to talk about my novel Fake Fish, creative writing, literature and/or poetry.
 Feel free to drop me a line: